hoangduytran/blender-manual/manual/editors/clip/sidebar.rst

    :Free Run (Rec Date):
       Interpolate a global timestamp using the record date and time written by recording device.
    :Record Run No Gaps:
-      Record run, but ignore timecode, changes in frame rate or dropouts.
+      Similar to *Record Run*, but ignores the timecode given in the file header, changes in frame rate, or frame dropouts.

    .. note::

-      Record Run is the timecode which usually is best to use, but if the source file is totally damaged, *Record Run No Gaps* will be the only chance of getting acceptable result.
+      Record Run is the *Timecode Index* which usually is best to use, but if the source file is totally damaged, *Record Run No Gaps* will be the only chance of getting an acceptable result.

 Proxy Render Size
    Defines which proxy image resolution is used for display.